Cycling74/RNBOMetasound/docs/README.md

 `[inport bar]` or `[output bar]` will create a `Trigger` input or output pin on the resulting MS node.

 Note that at present, the pin will only output a `Trigger` if the `outport` is set to output a `bang`.

+### WaveAsset

+A named buffer in a RNBO patch will generate an input pin of `WaveAsset` type.

 ## Utility Nodes